IRS Tax Audit Appeals and Protests, Statistics

 - You Can Pay the Taxes the Notice of Deficiency Says You Owe, Then Sue for a Refund: If you don't respond to a Notice of Deficiency within 90 days, but have an assessment, you can still appeal against your taxes owed amount in federal district court or the U.S. Claims Courts.
 Usually, you're required to pay the taxes first and then file a refund claim.
 If your refund request is not granted, then you can sue for a refund.
 You can still go into court, and sometimes you're only required to pay a portion of the tax liability.

 If the IRS makes an adjustment to the taxes owed amount you reported on your tax return, you will receive a letter containing instructions on how to begin the appeals process.
-You will generally have to make a Small Case Request by filling out Form 12203, Request for Appeals Review, and mailing it to the address indicated in the letter you received.
+You will generally have to make a Small Case Request by filling out Form 12203, Request for Appeals Review, and or a Request for Appeal via Form 12203-A and mailing it to the address indicated in the letter you received.
 In certain cases, such as owing more than $25,000, you may be required to draft a Formal Written Protest and send it to the IRS.
-For more details about how to make an appeal through a Small Case Request or a Formal Written Protest, please see Publication 5, Your Appeal Rights and How to Prepare a Protest if You Don't Agree.
+For more details about how to make an appeal through a Small Case Request or a Formal Written Protest, please see Publication 5: Your Appeal Rights and How to Prepare a Protest if You Don't Agree.

 The IRS Appeals Office is independent from the IRS office whose action you are appealing.
 Once your appeals request is granted, you will be asked to attend an informal conference with an appeals officer.
 At this conference, you may represent yourself or you may be accompanied and represented by an attorney, certified public accountant, or other tax professional enrolled to practice before the IRS.
 You should bring to the conference any documentation which supports your position.
 You may also bring witnesses to support you.